JGuzak/iii-script-boilerplate/README.md

 ## TODO

 * [ ] Replace all instances of `<script name>` in .vscode/tasks.json with the name of your script.
+* [ ] Update issues link at the bottom of the troubleshooting section to match your repos issue tracker.
 * [ ] Document how to use the script in `manual.md`.

 ## Idea Brainstorm